Kilt, Black Watch tartan

 1. For casual, really casual wear you don’t need accessories at all.

-2. For casual/smart casual wear you should probably invest in a day wear sporran, a kilt belt, kilt socks, garters.
+2. For casual/smart casual wear you should probably invest in a day wear sporran, a kilt belt, kilt socks, and garters.

 None of the items must be expensive.
 Black leather things go with all kilts.
 Black, white, and dark grey or charcoal kilt socks go with most tartans.

-3. For dress up events like visiting better restaurants, going to the theatre, concert hall etc. you should complement with a kilt jacket.
+3. For dress up events like visiting better restaurants, going to the theatre, concert hall, etc., you should complement with a kilt jacket.

-All other accessories are up to you, unless we talk black and white tie functions, where rules must be followed.
+All other accessories are up to you, unless we talk about black and white tie functions, where rules must be followed.

 That was what should be said about special kilt accessories.